MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-Create-Resource.md

 <a id="update-env-file"></a>
 ### Update the Project's `.env` File

-1. Open the `.env` file at the root of the project.
+1. Go back to Visual Studio Code and open the `.env` file at the root of the project.

 1. Copy the **KEY 1** value from your Azure OpenAI resource and assign it to `OPENAI_API_KEY` in the *.env* file located in the root of the *openai-acs-msgraph* folder: